skjdfhkskjds/machine-learning-projects/README.md

-# machine-learning-projects
+# Machine Learning Projects
-A miscellaneous repository containing some of my quick(er) machine learning projects.
+A miscellaneous repository containing some of my machine learning projects.

 ## List of Projects: